Handcrafted typography has a phenomenal impact on both business & brand

 F: Taking into account that all projects vary according to the brand’s unique needs and goals, we approach every single one with a personal offer.
 The cost is flexible and we always take the client’s budget into consideration.

 How do you handle the licensing of proprietary typefaces?

-F: For the client’s convenience, we provide corporate licensing according to the business’s needs.
+F: For the client’s convenience, we provide corporate licensing according to what your business needs.

-How long does it typically take to create a bespoke corporate typeface?
+How long does it typically take to create a bespoke enterprise typeface?

 F: Depending on the project’s scope and complexity, the type design process can take anywhere from a month up to several years.

 Do you offer additional brand identity development services?